top of page

 REGISTRATION

-We will be basing ourselves at YHA Lands’ End for a few nights including the 1st, 2nd and 3rd June.
+We will be basing ourselves at YHA Lands’ End for a few nights starting on the Friday 31st arrival.
 This is where registration will take place.

-The crew will be arriving on the 1st to get ourselves set & ready to welcome you all in.
-Some of you have also expressed interest in joining us at the YHA on the 1st and we have liaised with you on that.
-The more the merrier there, and there are still spaces so do reach out to me on that if you would like to secure a bed (at cost) for the night of the 1st.
+The crew will be arriving on the Thursday 30th to get ourselves set & ready to welcome you all in.
+Some of you have also expressed interest in joining us at the YHA on Thursday (the day before reg).
+There are still spaces so do indicate in the pre-event form if you would like to secure a bed (at cost) for Thursday 30th.

 • Satellite Tracking device.